ericosherow/Web-Development/liftknockoff/README.md

 10.Clicking on a vehicle or passenger marker will display vehicle or passenger username and mile(s) away from you in an info window.

 Limitions
-1. The code was tested solely as a passenger.
-Therefore, only vehicles: car, weinermobile were ever loaded
+1. In a case where either no weiner mobile or vehicle/passenger is found: a case with only weinermobiles or only vehicles/passengers, it is possible to see a denotion of distance as 0 on the origin me tag.
-2. In a case were no weiner mobile is found, it is possible to see a denotion of weinermobile's distance as 0.
 	 This error could not be fixed.

 ------------------------

 Special thanks to Ming Chow, Michael Robinson, Juliana Furgala
 ------------------------

-This assignent took aproximately 10hours
+This assignent took aproximately 12hours

 ------------------------